The Hardest A Levels: Can a Tutor Help?

 By Zayna Dar, Founder, Shuhari Tuition

-Your teenager comes home from sixth form looking defeated again.
-They're spending hours at their desk each night, but their confidence in further maths or physics seems to be dropping rather than growing.
+Picture this: your teen comes home from sixth form or college looking defeated again.
+They're spending hours at their desk each night, but their confidence in further maths seems to be dropping.
 As a parent, you're watching them struggle with concepts that feel completely beyond your comprehension.
 As a result, you both feel the pressure, and you seem to have more questions than answers.

-At Shuhari Tuition, we hear from concerned parents when they reach out to tell us they're watching their bright, capable children hit a wall with certain A-level subjects.
-"I just don't know how to support them any more," is something we get regularly, along with "They're working so hard but still not getting the grades they need for their university choices."
+At Shuhari Tuition, we often hear from concerned parents when they reach out to tell us they're watching their bright, capable teen hit a wall with certain A-level subjects.
+‘I just don't know how to support them any more’ is something we get regularly, along with ‘They're working incredibly hard but still not getting the grades they need to meet their university entry requirements’.

 The reality is that some A-level subjects are genuinely more challenging than others.
-Government statistics show that subjects like further maths only see around 60% of students achieving a grade C or above, while physics consistently has some of the most demanding grade boundaries and pass rates across all exam boards, making university admissions all the more challenging.
+Government statistics show that subjects like further maths only see around 60% of students achieving a grade C or above.
+Meanwhile, physics consistently has some of the most demanding grade boundaries and pass rates across all exam boards, making university admissions all the more challenging.

-The jump from GCSEs to A-level is steep in any subject, but for the most challenging disciplines like chemistry, modern languages, and history, it can feel insurmountable.
+The jump from GCSE to A level is steep in any subject, but for the most challenging disciplines like further maths and science, it can feel insurmountable.
 These subjects need advanced analytical thinking and complex problem-solving skills, which is particularly difficult under exam conditions.

-But here's what we've learned from supporting many families through these challenges: the right A-level tutor can completely transform your child's experience with even the most difficult subjects.
-We've seen students go from barely passing to achieving the A* grades they need for their dream places in Russell Group universities simply because they finally had someone who could break down these complex concepts in a way that made sense to them.
+But here's what we've learned from supporting many families through these challenges: the right A-level tutor can completely transform your teen’s experience with even the most difficult subjects.
+We've seen students go from scraping a pass to achieving the A* grades they need for their dream places in Russell Group universities simply because they finally had someone who could break down these complex concepts in a way that made sense to them.

 Our tutors have identified six A-level subjects that consistently challenge even the most academically gifted students: